-The Adult/Gerontology Primary Care Nurse Practitioner advanced practice area prepares students as health care providers for individuals age 13 to end of life.
+The Adult/Gerontology Primary Care Nurse Practitioner (A/GNP) advanced practice area prepares students as health care providers for individuals age 13 to end of life.
 The program requires course content in research, professional and clinical cores, and the advanced practice area with a selected focus.
 Graduates are eligible to sit for the American Nurses’ Association (ANCC) or American Academy of Nurse Practitioners (AANP) certification examination for Adult Nurse Practitioners (primary care).

 In the final semester, students may select an area of clinical practice in which they wish to develop in-depth knowledge and proficiency.
 Graduates will be skilled in implementing and evaluating interventions across health care settings as well as throughout the trajectories of illness.
 Nurses are educated for practice that is evidence-based, collaborative, and reflective of an understanding of current health care delivery, as well as, economic, ethical, and professional issues.